Ayush-behera/PRO-C32-TOWER-SIEGE-3/README.md

 # Tower Siege Game

+TUTORIAL TO PLAY THIS GAME :

 ## How do I play this game?
 Drag the hexagonal stone, aim it properly, and release it at the blocks!
 Watch and enjoy how the objects move like real-life objects.

+FAQ (FREQUENTLY ASKED QUESTIONS) :

 ## What is the maximum number of points I can get?
 You can get upto __360__ points.